Mo (Chinese zoology): Zoology

 The circa 13th to 11th centuries BCE Shang oracle bones, which constitute the earliest known corpus of ancient Chinese writing, include some Oracle bone script tentatively identified as < (貘 or 獏 glyphs.
 According to Harper, these Shang oracle and Zhou bronze inscriptions were more likely a name for a clan or place than a wild animal.

 Western zoologists first learned of both the Malayan tapir and giant panda in the 19th century.
 In January 1816, Major William Farquhar, the Resident of Malacca, sent the first account of the Malayan tapir to the Royal Asiatic Society of Great Britain and Ireland with drawings of the animal and its skeleton.
 However, he did not assign a binomial name for the "tapir of Malacca", and Anselme Gaëtan Desmarest coined Tapirus indicus in 1819.
 In December 1816, G. J. Siddons discovered a young tapir in British Bencoolen, Sumatra that he shipped to The Asiatic Society in Calcutta.
 The French naturalist Pierre-Médard Diard, who studied under Georges Cuvier, read Farquahr's account, examined Siddons's tapir in the Governor's menagerie at Barrackpore, and sent a description to Anselme Gaëtan Desmarest in Paris, who published an account of the tapir in 1819.

-In 1869, the French Lazarist priest Armand David (1826–1900) acquired a specimen that hunters in Sichuan captured alive, which was killed and shipped to Paris for study.
+In 1869, the French Lazarist priest Armand David (1826–1900) acquired a specimen of a giant panda that hunters in Sichuan captured alive, which was killed and shipped to Paris for study.
 He coined the giant panda's original binomial name Ursus melanoleucus (from Latin and Ancient Greek "black and white bear") and the corresponding French name ours blanc et noir.
 The first Westerner known to have seen a living giant panda is the German zoologist Hugo Weigold, who purchased a cub in 1916.
 Kermit and Theodore Roosevelt Jr., became the first foreigners to shoot a panda, on a 1929 expedition funded by the Field Museum of Natural History.
 In 1936, Ruth Harkness became the first Westerner to bring back a live giant panda, which went to live at the Brookfield Zoo.